 Ideally situated on a picturesque working farm in the south of the island, this spacious, comfy and tranquil stable conversion is an ideal holiday base for a family enjoying this beautiful area.

-There is an open grassland area near the lakes with panoramic views where barbecues can be enjoyed.
+There is an open grassland area near the lakes with panoramic views where barbecues and picnics can be enjoyed.
 There is also a nature trail on the farm so that visitors can enjoy the plethora of wild life; this includes herons, ducks and geese on the lakes; swallows and kestrels often nest in the barns; pheasants, foxes and badgers, plus rabbits which abound.
 A small herd of cows is kept on the farm and there is an area for children with a small rare-breed bagot goat that will eat from the hand and rescued hens which are now free-range.
 From the cottage there is direct access across the fields to the cycle track which links Sandown to Newport and Cowes.
 Arrangements can be made for the storage of bikes.

 Manor Stable is a charming cottage built of Island chalk and brick, and adjoins what was originally the old farm granary.
 The cottage has been converted with great care from an ancient barn and where possible, original features have been retained.
 It provides comfortable accommodation for four people in two bedrooms, and is centrally heated.
 The front door opens into a large open-plan room with a vaulted ceiling and large ancient beams.
 There is a sumptuous sofa and chairs, and television with Freeview and a DVD player, plus a pleasant dining area and a well-equipped fitted kitchen with a gas cooker and gas hob, microwave, dishwasher, fridge, freezer, washing machine and tumble dryer.